 Best for French flair: Riad de Tarabel

-A touch of France mingles with Morocco in this classy riad near Dar El Bacha Palace.
-Its French owners converted this colonial-style series of houses into a place of true serenity, with orange trees keeping things cool in the central courtyard.
+A touch of France mingles with Morocco in this classy riad near Dar El Bacha palace.
+Its French owners converted this colonial-style seriems of houses into a place of true serenity, with orange trees keeping things cool in the central courtyard.
 The 10 rooms are filled with antiques and calming shades of dusty blue, grey and cream, and lead out into Venetian-style salons.
 There’s a rooftop plunge pool as well as a spa and a larger pool in a separate courtyard.

 Doubles from €210 (£182), including breakfast and airport transfers